multi-swe-bench/multi-swe-bench/doc/demo.md

 * `pending review：`The PR has gone through our PR format review (in this case including huggingface's PR correlation with github's PR, etc.) and is in the awaiting data review stage
 * `needs to be fixed：`There is a issue in the data review stage that needs to be fixed, and we will respond to the specific issue in the discussion forum of the corresponding PR.
-* `merge：`Congratulations, the new dataset you produced has been merged into the Multi-SWE-RL community!
+* `merged：`Congratulations, the new dataset you produced has been merged into the Multi-SWE-RL community!

 We will review the PRs on the  [Multi-SWE-RL Dashboard](https://github.com/users/multi-swe-bench/projects/3/views/1)  **every three months**，